BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 ### Kraken 2

-The trimmed paired-end reads or contigs are checked for contamination using `kraken2 2.1.1` against an in-house database with microbial genomes.
+The trimmed reads or contigs are checked for contamination using `kraken2 2.1.1` against an in-house database with microbial genomes.
 The date of the last database update is included in the output report.

 ### ConFindr

-The samples are screened for inter- and intra-species contamination using `ConFindr 0.8.1` with the ribosomal MLST database.
+The samples are screened for inter- and intra-species contamination using `ConFindr 0.8.2` with the ribosomal MLST database.

+**Note:** ConFindr is not executed when the input type is `fasta`.

+**Note:** ConFindr on ONT input data is experimental.

 ### Quality checks